osmosis-labs/osmosis/docs/architecture/adr-001-mint-truncation-refactor.md

 Ref: https://github.com/osmosis-labs/osmosis/issues/1917

 Ultimately, these truncation issues are stemming from the limitations of some SDK interfaces such as in [`x/bank`](https://github.com/osmosis-labs/osmosis/blob/86bdbebd3cffc16586d0d0c25f751321436d7a44/x/mint/keeper/keeper.go#L266-L267) and [`x/distribution`](https://github.com/osmosis-labs/osmosis/blob/86bdbebd3cffc16586d0d0c25f751321436d7a44/x/mint/keeper/keeper.go#L255-L256)  that operate on integers.
-To use these interfaces, we always round down to the nearest integer by [truncating decimals](https://github.com/osmosis-labs/osmosis/blob/86bdbebd3cffc16586d0d0c25f751321436d7a44/x/mint/keeper/keeper.go#L290).
-While we increase the precision by assumming that 1 `sdk.Int` is actually 1 / 10^6 OSMO, this still does not let us to be precise enough.
+To use these interfaces, we always round down to the nearest integer by [truncating decimal provisions](https://github.com/osmosis-labs/osmosis/blob/86bdbebd3cffc16586d0d0c25f751321436d7a44/x/mint/keeper/keeper.go#L290).
+While we operate on amounts with precision of 6 decimals by assumming that 1 `sdk.Int` is equal to 1 / 10^6 OSMO, this still does not let us to be accurate enough.
 As a result, it is possible to undermint.

 Moreover, developer reward receivers suffer the most because the large source of truncation happens [when we calculate the proportions for each developer account](https://github.com/osmosis-labs/osmosis/blob/4176b287d48338870bfda3029bfa20a6e45ac126/x/mint/keeper/keeper.go#L265): https://github.com/osmosis-labs/osmosis/blob/4176b287d48338870bfda3029bfa20a6e45ac126/x/mint/keeper/hooks_test.go#L601-L602

 ### Additional Limitations

-Next, we present the limitations that have had to be mitigated to resolve the truncations issues.
+Next, we present the limitations that need to be eliminated so mitigate the truncations issues.

 #### Coupling of Developer Vesting Provisions with Other (Inflation) Provisions

 Ref: https://github.com/osmosis-labs/osmosis/issues/2025

-Our developer vesting provisions have been coupled together with the rest of the provisions (referred to as "inflation provisions") despite having a distinct handling logic.
-The distinction is summarized by the following points
+Our developer vesting provisions have been coupled together with the rest of the provisions (futher referred to as "inflation provisions") despite having a distinct handling logic.
+The distinction is summarized by the following points:

-a) Developer vesting rewards are [pre-minted](https://github.com/osmosis-labs/osmosis/blob/86bdbebd3cffc16586d0d0c25f751321436d7a44/x/mint/keeper/genesis.go#L30) at genesis to the developer vesting module account
+1. Developer vesting provisions are [pre-minted](https://github.com/osmosis-labs/osmosis/blob/86bdbebd3cffc16586d0d0c25f751321436d7a44/x/mint/keeper/genesis.go#L30) at genesis to the developer vesting module account
-b) Since they are pre-minted, we do not need to be minting them every epoch contrary to the inflation provisions.
+2. Since they are pre-minted, we do not need to be minting them every epoch contrary to the inflation provisions.
    - This has caused a number of issues such as having to [over-mint](https://github.com/osmosis-labs/osmosis/blob/86bdbebd3cffc16586d0d0c25f751321436d7a44/x/mint/keeper/hooks.go#L54-L55) by the developer vesting rewards and then [burn them later](https://github.com/osmosis-labs/osmosis/blob/86bdbebd3cffc16586d0d0c25f751321436d7a44/x/mint/keeper/keeper.go#L230)
-c) The developer vesting rewards are [distributed from the developer vesting module account](https://github.com/osmosis-labs/osmosis/blob/86bdbebd3cffc16586d0d0c25f751321436d7a44/x/mint/keeper/keeper.go#L266-L267) while other rewards are [distributed from the mint module account](https://github.com/osmosis-labs/osmosis/blob/86bdbebd3cffc16586d0d0c25f751321436d7a44/x/mint/keeper/keeper.go#L194)
+3. The developer vesting provisions are [distributed from the developer vesting module account](https://github.com/osmosis-labs/osmosis/blob/86bdbebd3cffc16586d0d0c25f751321436d7a44/x/mint/keeper/keeper.go#L266-L267) while other rewards are [distributed from the mint module account](https://github.com/osmosis-labs/osmosis/blob/86bdbebd3cffc16586d0d0c25f751321436d7a44/x/mint/keeper/keeper.go#L194)
-d) We use supply offsets to [offset the rewards that are yet unvested](https://github.com/osmosis-labs/osmosis/blob/86bdbebd3cffc16586d0d0c25f751321436d7a44/x/mint/keeper/keeper.go#L275-L277) since we have pre-minted the full amount at genesis.
+4. We use supply offsets to [offset the unvested developer provisions](https://github.com/osmosis-labs/osmosis/blob/86bdbebd3cffc16586d0d0c25f751321436d7a44/x/mint/keeper/keeper.go#L275-L277) since we have pre-minted the full amount at genesis.
 The offsets are unrelated to the inflation provisions.

-The above 4 differences show the distinct handling of the developer rewards provisions.
-However, the developer vesting provisions handling is highly coupled to the regular provisions.
-As a result, adding a lot of complexity.
+The above differences portray the distinct handling of the developer rewards provisions.
+However, the developer vesting provisions handling is highly coupled to the regular provisions. leading to increased complexity.

 #### Complicated `AfterEpochEnd` Hook